William Saunders Crowdy: Religious life

 Crowdy settled in Guthrie, Oklahoma after his retirement from the railroad.
-He became a deacon in the local Baptist Church and an active member of the Prince Hall branch of Freemasons.
+He became a deacon in the local Baptist Church and an active member of the Prince Hall Freemasons.

-In 1893 Crowdy's behaviour became ”strange”; for example, he was not always aware of people talking to him ”but would sit staring for long periods of time”.
-He claimed to have had several visions in which he was told "that Black people were descendants of the ten lost tribes of Israel."
+In 1893, Crowdy's behaviour became "strange"; for example, he was not always aware of people talking to him "but would sit staring for long periods of time."
+He claimed to have had several visions in which he was told "that Black people were descendants of the twelve lost tribes of Israel."
 He proceeded to create the Church of God and Saints of Christ and is regarded as a founder of the Black Hebrew Israelite movement.

 He started preaching in Guthrie, and then set up Tabernacles in Emporia and Lawrence, Kansas in 1896.
-In these early days he was arrested 22 times.
+He was arrested 22 times.
 After setting up another Tabernacle in Topeka, he spread his creed in Sedalia, Missouri, Chicago, and several cities in New York, establishing an Elder-in-Charge in each city before moving to the next.

 In 1903, he bought 40 acre of land in Suffolk, Virginia, calling it "Canaan Land".
 More land was subsequently purchased by Bishop William H. Plummer and this is now the international headquarters of the denomination.
 In 1905 he sent missionaries to South Africa and by 1906 he declared Chief Joseph W. Crowdy, Bishop William H. Plummer, and Elder Calvin S. Skinner as future leaders of his congregation.

-Shais Rishon, a Black Orthodox Jewish writer and activist, has claimed that Crowdy was "A southern baptist who never belonged nor converted to any branch of Judaism."
+Shais Rishon, a Black Orthodox Jewish writer and activist, has claimed that Crowdy was "a southern baptist who never belonged nor converted to any branch of Judaism."

 Death

-William Saunders Crowdy died on August 4, 1908, in Newark, New Jersey and was buried in Newark, New Jersey.
+William Saunders Crowdy died on August 4, 1908, aged 60, in Newark, New Jersey and was buried in Newark.
 His body was later exhumed and buried in Belleville, Virginia.